-Reserve staff will scan the requested readings for your course, when it is made available, and add the items as PDFs to Blackboard, Stony Brook University's course management system.
-This will allow students access to course readings 24 hours a day, 7 days a week.
-For further information, go to Blackboard
+Reserve staff will scan the requested readings for your course, when it is made available, and add the items as PDFs to Blackboard

-to the appropriate library for that course.
+in order to add requested material to Blackboard.
 The course must be available (active) in order for Reserve staff to add items.
-Then, complete the E-Reserves Request Form
+Complete the E-Reserves Request Form

 Access to the documents in E-Reserves will be limited to faculty and students registered for the course.
 Include complete citations for each required item, including chapter/article titles and page numbers in order to have your requests processed accurately.
-The library will not order articles from journals or chapters from books via ILL
+The library will not order articles from journals or chapters from books through interlibrary loan.

-Items not acceptable for E-Reserves (Reserve staff will not scan):
+Items not accepted for E-Reserves (Reserve staff will not scan):